Stamping Tips and Tricks- Expert Advice For Professional Quality Results

 And voila!
 Your finished sentiment is in place, and says exactly what you wanted it to!

 With clear acrylic stamps and red rubber cling stamps, you’ll also need an acrylic block.
 This acts as a handle, or mount.
-As a long-time stamper, I thought stamp positioners were a bit of a gimmick and figured I was okay using just my acrylic blocks.
-Then I tried a positioner and became an instant fan.
+As a long-time stamper, I thought stamping platforms were a bit of a gimmick and figured I was okay using just my acrylic blocks.
+Then I tried a stamping platform and became an instant fan.
 These tools are invaluable, for both new and experienced stampers.
 I especially recommend them if you are using layering stamps (such as those from Altenew), if you struggle with getting enough pressure on your stamps, or if you have any hand or wrist weakness or pain.

-There are a couple of different positioners out there—the one I’m using here is the Load N Fold from Rare Earth.
+There are a couple of different platforms out there—the one I’m using here is the Load N Fold from Rare Earth.
 This is a simple clear acrylic folder with a hinge.

 For layered stamps, keep the cardstock where it is, then remove the stamp.
 Place the second layer of the design on top of the stamped image and close the tool.
 Ink the stamp, then close the tool.
 Repeat for all stamp layers.